 Let’s delve in.
 The second part of RaPL describes a new character class, the Alice (or Allistair if you are a dude).
-Strongly based off of Alice in Wonderland (bet you hadn’t figured that one out), the Alice is the archtypical fool, a sort of lower-hit-dice thief class derivative with shittier starting saves and a progression that is almost entirely random.
+Strongly based off of Alice in Wonderland (bet you hadn’t figured that one out), the Alice is the archtypical fool, a sort of lower-hit-dice thief class derivative with shittier starting saves and a level progression that is almost entirely random.
 And this: “Alices are always humans or halflings (though some say they are a race unto themselves).
 In systems which treat race as class, you could say the Aliceness of an Alice supercedes its Halflingness.”
-That’s a pretty good line.

-Her only fixed class ability is to Express Exparation 1/real game hour, itself a random ability that can cause all sorts of mischief and random effects to escape from perilous situations in all sorts of whimsical ways (talking objects, sudden secret doors, the appearance of a helpful npc or small animal etc.) that grows more potent as she levels up.
+Her only fixed class ability is to Express Exasperation 1/real game hour, itself a random ability that can cause all sorts of mischief and random effects to escape from perilous situations in all sorts of whimsical ways (talking objects, sudden secret doors, the appearance of a helpful Npc or small animal etc.) that grows more potent as she levels up.

 Monster Section in Part 3.
 Spoilers: Its very good.